Blast from the Past: Artillery in the War of Independence

 American Revolution Museum at Yorktown

-As the final victory of the American Revolution, the 1781 Siege at Yorktown is known for the use of artillery by General George Washington’s Continental Army.
-Through interactive elements and artifact displays, the “Blast from the Past: Artillery in the War of Independence” special exhibition will feature heavy artillery used on all fronts of the American Revolution by the Americans, French and British forces.
+As the last great victory of the American Revolution, the 1781 Siege at Yorktown is known for the use of artillery by General George Washington’s Continental Army.
+Through interactive elements and artifact displays, the “Blast from the Past: Artillery in the War of Independence” special exhibition features artillery used on all fronts of the American Revolution by the American, French and British forces.

-From June 10, 2018, through January 5, 2019, the special exhibition will explore a range of topics from innovations in artillery design and technology to the individual roles of an artillery crew.
-Topics will examine artillery deployment and transport, as well as the range of fire and science behind these powerful weapons.
+From June 10, 2018, through January 5, 2019, the special exhibition explores a range of topics from innovations in artillery design and technology to the individual roles of an artillery crew.
+Topics examine artillery deployment and transport, as well as the range of fire and science behind these powerful weapons.